Quantifiable-Quasar/iCyou/README.md

 The project only supports Linux Operating System, and will not run if launched in any other Operating System.
 Since the project utilizes lcurl library, both client and server C codes can be compiled by command `gcc [filename.c] -lcurl -o [output_filename]`.
 For test and demonstration purposes, the two terminal windows can be opened, and the server IP address can be put as localhost (127.0.0.1) address.

-DESIGN
+Design
 ==============

-The code is designed by assuming client-server architecture present, which means clients request and receive service from a centralized server.
-The advantage of this desing is also that it  splits the workload between clients and servers effectively.
+The code is designed by assuming that a client-server architecture is present, which means that clients request and receive service from a centralized server.
+The advantage of this design is that it effectively splits the workload between clients and servers.
 For example, the server code can function on only one server, and multiple clients can use this server to process their requests rather than sending requests by themselves.
 It also helps to manage network traffic efficiently by centralizing the handling of requests and responses.

 ![unnamed](https://github.com/Quantifiable-Quasar/iCyou/assets/78760170/facbe06e-e47e-4fae-9bc3-2685854126e8)